garylirocks/quickrefs/azure-compute.markdown

   - Optionally specify one or multiple availability zones (AZs)
   - If no zone specified, a zone is selected implicitly at creation
   - A reservation is for a specific VM size (optionally in a specific AZ) and instance count
+- To **consume** a reservation
-- To consume a reservation, you need to specify the reservation when creating a VM/VMSS
+  - During creation, specify reservation when creating a VM/VMSS
     - If not specified, even region/size/AZ match, the reservation won't be used
     - If no specified zone in a reservation group, to consume it, you should not specify a zone when creating the VM/VMSS
+  - Or you can associate an existing VM into a reservation, this guarantees the VM could be deallocated and restarted
 - Properties
   - `virtualMachinesAllocated`: Stopped (deallocated) VMs NOT included
   - `virtualMachinesAssociated`: Stopped (deallocated) VMs included
 - To delete a reservation:
   - If any associated VMs, you need to disassociate the VMs
   - A VM can only be disassociated when in "Stopped (deallocated)" state
+- **Sharing**:
+  - A reservation group could be shared with up to 100 other subscriptions
+  - If a reservation has specified AZs, you need to be aware that AZ mappings are different in each subscription (so you'll likely need to create VM in a diffrent AZ in a consuming subscription)
 - **Billing**:
   - Unconsumed capacity are billed, same rate as the VM size
   - After a VM is deployed, you pay for the VM, not the consumed reservation